 Prince: he mixes with them as much as he can; and shews his sense in that.
 Church steeples are very pretty things: that one to Antwerp is splendiriferous; it's everlastin' high, it most breaks your neck layin' back your head to look at it; bend backward like a hoop, and stare at it once with all your eyes, and you can't look up agin, you are satisfied.
-It tante no use for a Prince to carry a head so high as that, Albert knows this; don't want to be called the highest steeple, cause all the world knows he is about the top loftiest; but he wants to descend to the world we live in pea-and that ain't any great size, nother -cuss 'em, when any feller pinted a finger at her to hurt her, or even frighten her, they'd string him right up on the spot, to the lamp post.
-Lynch him like a dog that steals sheep right off the reel, and save mad-doctors, skary judges, and Chartist papers all the trouble of findin' And, if that didn't do, Chinese excuses. like, they'd take the whole present and sarve them out.
-They'd be sure to catch the right one then. wouldn't shed blood, because that's horrid; it shocks all Christian people, philosophisin' legislators, sentimental adies, and spooney gentlemen.
-It's norrid barbarous that, is sheddin' blood; wouldn't do that, I'd jist hang him.
-A strong cord tied tight round his neck vould keep that precious mixtur, traior's blood, all in as close as if his mouth ras corked, wired, and white-leaded, ke a champagne bottle.
+It tante no use for a Prince to carry a head so high as that, Albert knows this; he don't want to be called the highest steeple, cause all the world knows he is about the top loftiest; but he wants to descend to the world we live in.

 "With a Queen all men love, and a Prince all men like, royalty has a root in the heart here.
 Pity, too, for the English don't desarve to have a Queen; and such a Queen as they have got too, hang me if they do.
-They ain't men, they hante the feelin's or pride o' men in 'em; they ain't what they used to be, the nasty, dirty, mean-spirited, sneakin' skunks, for if they had a heart as big as a
+They ain't men, they hante the feelin's or pride o' men in 'em; they ain't what they used to be, the nasty, dirty, mean-spirited, sneakin' skunks, for if they had a heart as big as a pea-and that ain't any great size, nother -cuss 'em, when any feller pinted a finger at her to hurt her, or even frighten her, they'd string him right up on the spot, to the lamp post.
+Lynch him like a dog that steals sheep right off the reel, and save mad-doctors, skary judges, and Chartist papers all the trouble of findin' excuses.
+And, if that didn't do, Chinese like, they'd take the whole crowd present and sarve them out.
+They'd be sure to catch the right one then. wouldn't shed blood, because that's horrid; it shocks all Christian people, philosophisin' legislators, sentimental ladies, and spooney gentlemen. horrid barbarous that, is sheddin' blood; I wouldn't do that, I'd jist hang him.
+A strong cord tied tight round his neck would keep that precious mixtur, traitor's blood, all in as close as if his mouth was corked, wired, and white-leaded, like a champagne bottle.